Mark2550/Szakdolgozat/README.md

 - npm i nodemon -D (-D to install as Dependencies)
 - npm i express (Server communication)
 - npm i axios
-- npm i nodemon (Page refresh when making changes in files, not needed when not using SSR)

 ## Szerver / local futtatás
 package.json: